Scarlet Witch: Nexus being

 As the Avengers battle Immortus, Agatha reminds Wanda of her love for her friends and family.
 Realizing she has been manipulated, Wanda gives up the nexus energies inside her.
 No longer a nexus being, her mind and full memories of Thomas and William are restored.
 Defeated and no longer having use for the Scarlet Witch without her nexus energy, Immortus leaves.
 Wanda returns to the Avengers but is now seemingly powerless.
 With Vision still unable to feel or reciprocate love, he and Wanda have their marriage annulled.
 Soon afterward, Wonder Man makes his romantic feelings for Wanda clear, but she tells him she only sees him as a friend.
 This leads to resentment and tension for some time.

 Weeks after releasing her reality-warping Nexus energy and being freed from Immortus's control, Wanda's original hex power returns when Pietro needs her help.
 She finds her power is now unreliable, operating on the same level as when she first joined the Brotherhood of Mutants.
-To compensate for her lower power level, she studies magic again, seeking help from Agatha and Dr. Strange when faced with magical threats.
+To compensate for her lower power level, she studies magic again, seeking help from Agatha and Doctor Strange when faced with magical threats.
 While practicing honing her talents, Wanda accidentally creates a window that seems to show an alternate timeline where she, Vision, and their children remain together.
 Happy to see that somewhere in the multiverse her children are real and happy, and glad her memories of them returned after only a short time, Wanda believes she can cope with the loss of family she's suffered.
 When Vision returns to Avengers West to help against the villain Ultron, Wanda hopes they might resume their romance but is disheartened to see Vision still lacks emotion and regards himself as a different person than the one who married her.
 Later, Wanda is nominated as leader of the Avengers West team.